-And in the 20th century, possibly with reference to the Speed depictions, the College of Arms has used dragons, red and gold, in token of ancient Wessex, in the arms awarded to the County Councils of Dorset
+In the 20th century, probably with reference to the Speed depictions, the College of Arms has used dragons, red and gold, in token of ancient Wessex, in the arms awarded to the County Councils of Dorset

 Similarly the county council of Somerset assumed arms unofficially, based on the same Speed depiction of a golden dragon on a red shield.
 These were later modified by the College of Arms in 1911 into a gold shield with a red dragon

 , bearing a blue mace as a symbol of the council’s authority.

 Notwithstanding these collegiate designs however, the heraldic dragon had developed a different form in parallel.
 As seen the original war standards of the Dacians, Romans, Celts and Anglo-Saxons were “windsocks” that is, not actual flags but devices held aloft on a spear, serpentine in form, with small wings and “vestigial” limbs, this is certainly how the “dragons” are depicted on the Bayeux Tapestry.
 With the development of heraldry in the ensuing centuries, such physical objects were replaced by illustrations on cloth and metal and a two legged “wyvern” illustration